 Plaintiffs suggest that alternative delivery methods, such as pills or transdermal patches, could have minimized or eliminated the risk of dental harm.
 These claims are bolstered by comparative studies showing that non-sublingual formulations of buprenorphine (a key ingredient in Suboxone) do not carry the same dental risks. - Legal Framework:

 Under defective design claims, plaintiffs must demonstrate that a safer, feasible design existed and that the existing formulation posed unnecessary risks.
-Courts often assess whether the product’s benefits outweighed its risks—a standard that has not favored Indivior (based on prior rulings) if alternative methods were available.
+Courts often assess whether the product’s benefits outweigh its risks—a standard that has not favored Indivior (based on prior rulings) if alternative methods were available.

 Negligence